The home improvements you need to tell your insurer about (and the ones you don’t)

 Thinking about potential disagreements with your neighbours isn’t pleasant, but building work has a habit of turning even the most civil of relations sour – and it’s not unheard of for disputes to end up in court.

 If you’re planning significant building work, it could be worth looking into whether you can add legal protection to your home insurance policy.
-Our Legal Services Cover, for example, includes up to £100,000 towards legal costs.
-If your policy covers your situation, we'll arrange for you to discuss your case with a lawyer.
-If they believe you’ve got a reasonable chance of winning, we’ll pay for them to represent you.
+If you’ve added legal cover to your policy and your situation is covered, we’ll arrange for you to discuss your case with a third-party lawyer.
+If they believe you’ve got a reasonable chance of winning, we’ll pay for them to represent you up to the amount on your schedule.

 Make sure your builder is insured